 - Information technology

-In December 2019, the Nigerian Senate passed an amendment to the Public Procurement Act of 2007 which would compel ministries, departments, and agencies to show preference for local goods and services.
+As of 2024, the amendment to Nigeria’s Public Procurement Act of 2007, which was passed by the Senate in December 2019 to prioritize local goods and services, has yet to be fully enacted.
+The Act would compel ministries, departments, and agencies to show preference for local goods and services.
 The amendment is awaiting passage by the House of Representatives as well as assent by the President prior to its enactment.
 This amendment will likely be passed due to the national emphasis on local content and support for local industries.

 In April 2022, the government of Nigeria reopened four additional land borders.
 Four others opened in December 2020.
 The government had closed land borders with Benin and Niger in 2019 to curb smuggling and the proliferation of illegal importation of drugs, small arms, and agricultural products.
 The government stated that the border closure was based on the governments of both Benin and Niger failure to adhere to the tenets of the ECOWAS CET.
 For more information and help with trade barriers please contact: